Invariant densities for random systems of the interval: Examples

 \subsection{The random $(\alpha,\beta)$-transformation.}

 As an example of a system that is not everywhere expanding, but is expanding on average, we consider a random combination of the greedy $\beta$-transformation and the non-expanding $(\alpha,\beta)$-transformation introduced in \cite{DHK}.
-More specifically, let $0 < \alpha < 1$ and $1 < \beta < 2$ be given and define the $(\alpha,\beta)$-transformation $T_0$ on the interval $[0,1]$ by
+More specifically, let $0 < \alpha < 1$ and $1 < \beta < 2$ be given and